 It is reported that up to 40% of babies with gastro-oesophageal reflux disease (not normal reflux) have a delayed cows milk protein allergy.
-This should be appropriately diagnosed by a registered paediatric dietitian before cutting out cows milk food in your own diet if you are breastfeeding or switching to a specialised formula if you are bottle feeding.
+A registered paediatric dietitian should appropriately diagnose this before cutting out cows milk food in your own diet if you are breastfeeding or switching to a specialised formula if you are bottle feeding.

 How do I wean my baby with reflux?

 The short answer is the same way that you wean a baby without reflux!
 While plenty of myths about weaning and reflux circulate, there is very little evidence to support these theories.
 But a lot of money to be made from writing a book claiming the miracle cure!